 “Rescheduled?”
 Jenny asked.

 He shook his head.
 “Editor changed her assignment.
 Bullshit code for: ‘let’s find someone more relevant.’
 But little does she know, I am about to become relevant again.
-I’ve been recording music.”
+I’ve been recording music,” he said, beaming with pride.

 Her curiosity was piqued.